-Where have all the native honeybees gone?
-Most areas now have honeybees which have hybridised with imported strains, but a small group of enthusiasts (is three small?) with an isolated site in the Ochils are starting to bring them back.
+Where have all the native honey bees gone?
+Most areas now have honeybees which have hybridised with imported strains, but a small group of enthusiasts are starting to bring them back.
 Check out the progress we and others have been making with a new bee society for enthusiasts of the native honey bee.

-My apiaries are mostly in country estates around both sides of the Tay estuary and the Earn.
+My apiaries are on country estates and farms around both sides of the Tay estuary and the Earn.
 The wonderful Jim built a honey house in Fife which is now commissioned to get the show properly on the road.

 *** News ***